CGI-IUGS/geosciml/trunk/schemas/README.txt

-Those schema validate, but there is still an issue with nillable (not all voidable properties were turned into nillable into XSD)
+These schema validate, but there is still an issue with nillable (not all voidable properties were turned into nillable into XSD)

 Inspire encoding contains the schema using a mixture of iso19136_2007_INSPIRE_Extensions and iso19136_2007 encoding (was probably not a good thing)